-Wild Welfare responds to reports of a chained elephant at Surabaya Zoo in Indonesia
+Wild Welfare responds to claims of chained elephant at Surabaya Zoo

 Wild Welfare is aware of pictures being circulated on social media of a chained young elephant, said to be at Surabaya Zoo in Indonesia.
 The photo is disturbing and the elephant’s distress obvious.